Rainer Wirth: Colo-Colo

 In January 2008, Wirth played the friendly tournament City of Osorno, playing very well in the 2–2 draw with Unión Española, saving three shots in the penalties.
-Despite of that, Wirth not started in the first week of the Apertura Tournament against Provincial Osorno.
+Despite that, Wirth not started in the first week of the Apertura Tournament against Provincial Osorno.
 In the fifth week of the tournament against Rangers, Wirth was started in a 2–2 draw, in where he conceded a goal to the forward Lucas Palma in the last minute of game.
 After the surprise resignation of Claudio Borghi as coach, who led Colo-Colo to important victories, Wirth was starter in the first game of Fernando Astengo as coach, in a 2–1 win over Deportes Antofagasta, in which he also saved a penalty, but in the repetition of that for overtaking of Wirth, he failed to save the penalty and conceded a goal in the victory.
 He again started in the two last weeks of the regular phase against Cobreloa and Cobresal.
 After the penta-championship loss against Everton, the coach Astengo was fired and arrived the former footballer of the club, Marcelo Barticciotto, who only used to Wirth in a Copa Chile game against Fernández Vial, that Colo-Colo won 4–2.
 After his lack of games in the season, it was reported that Wirth would no longer be part of the plans of Barticciotto.